Fox Hills Cash Review: Read This Before You Borrow

 • Their tribal immunity removes almost all legal leverage that a borrower might have in other lending relationships

-How to Apply to Fox Hills Cash
+How to Apply for a Fox Hills Cash Loan

 Their FAQ page states that all it takes to qualify for a loan from them is the following: “You must receive regular income and have an active bank account that has been open for at least ninety (90) days.
 You must also receive an income of at least $1,500 per month.
 Military personnel and individuals with dependents in the military are not eligible.”